Marketing is getting tougher.

-That's why sales conversion rates for webinars are so high.
+That's why sales rates for webinars are so high.
 They're personal.
 Interactive.
 Helpful.

-...and they're not that difficult to create and run.
+...and they're not that hard to create and run.

-Use this guide to learn how to run a webinar, and they'll feel as natural as blogging or social — but with better results.
+Use this guide to learn how to host a webinar.
+Soon, it'll feel as natural as blogging or social — but with better results.

 Gear Up: The Right Equipment for Better Webinars